PintaProject/user-guide/docs/effects.md

 ![kfcsharpen](img/kfcsharpen.PNG)

 The **Sharpen** effect is used to reduce softness and emphasize texture in an image to draw in viewer focus.
 A dialog box populates with a strength slider.
 The strength slider controls how pronounced the edges in an image appear, increasing the contrast of edges.

  1. Go to **Effects** > **Photo** and select **Sharpen**.
 The **Sharpen** dialogue box will then appear.
 ![sharpenbox](img/sharpenbox.PNG)

-2. Adjust the **Sharpness** to control how sharp the image appears.
+2. Adjust the Sharpness **Amount** to control how sharp the image appears.

   * Drag slider to the right to increase sharpness
   * Drag slider to the left to decrease sharpness

 ### Soften Portrait:

 The **Soften Portrait** effect is used to soften images as if the lighting were diffused, adding a subtle glow.
-A dialog box populates with three sliders, softness, lighting, and warmth.

  1. Go to **Effects** > **Photo** and select **Soften Portrait**.
 The **Soften Portrait** dialogue box will then appear.
 ![softenportraitbox](img/softenportraitbox.PNG)